khoongwk/tp/docs/UserGuide.md

 1. Press `Enter` to execute.

 Outcome:
-1. The *Result Display* will show success message.
+1. The *Result Display* will show a success message.
 1. Homerce will switch to the *Services Tab*.
 1. You can now see all your services including the newly added service.